 Of course, it’s best to sleep through the night rather than have interrupted sleep; this may require upgrading your sleep hygiene, a term you can learn more about here.

-In a previous post, we discussed how taking breaks can help prevent injuries or ailments from playing.
+In a previous post, we discussed how taking breaks can help prevent injuries or ailments that may result from playing video games.
 Those breaks are important, but the breaks we’re talking about here are more about separating yourself from the problem.

 To aid in preventing gaming fatigue, you’ll need to step away from your stream or your video game of choice and do something else—anything else.
 Find something you enjoy, and schedule time away from the grind.
 Even more importantly, schedule time away from the place you work.